Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 The calculation of observables typically requires several solves for a single configuration.
 Therefore one would be willing to invest more time into the setup in order to obtain a better solver.

 Table~\ref{table:setup_eval_dfl} illustrates how the ratio between setup and solve can be balanced depending on the amount of right hand sides.
-In this particular case $3$ steps in the setup might be the best choice if only a single solution of the system is needed.
-For several right hand sides $6$ steps might be the best choice.
-Doing up to $9$ steps can lower the iteration count of the solver even further, but the better the test vectors approximate the near kernel, the more ill-conditioned the coarse system becomes, i.e.,\ lowering the iteration count of the solver means increasing the iteration count on the coarse system.
+In this particular case $2$ steps in the setup might be the best choice if only a single solution of the system is needed (minimal time for setup + 1 solve).
+For many right hand sides, where the time spent in the solver dominates, $5$ steps in the setup might be the best choice.
+Doing up to $7$ steps can lower the iteration count of the solver even further, but the better the test vectors approximate the near kernel, the more ill-conditioned the coarse system becomes, i.e.,\ lowering the iteration count of the solver means increasing the iteration count on the coarse system.

-The numbers shown have been averaged over $10$ runs, because the measurements vary due to the choice of random initial test vectors.
+The numbers shown have been averaged over $20$ runs, because the measurements vary due to the choice of random initial test vectors.
 The fourth and the fifth column of Table~\ref{table:setup_eval_dfl} show that the fluctuations in the iteration count of the solver are modest.
-For $\ninv \geq 3$ the fluctuations almost vanish completely.
+For $\ninv \geq 4$ the fluctuations almost vanish completely.

-Table~\ref{table:gauge_dependence} gives the iteration count of DD-$\alpha$AMG for a set of $6$ stochastically independent configurations from a single HMC simulation.
-If we invest just 3 iterations in the setup we observe a (tolerable) variation of the iteration count, whereas for $6$ iterations in the setup the iteration count becomes very stable.
+Table~\ref{table:gauge_dependence} gives the iteration count of BiCGStab and DD-$\alpha$AMG for a set of $6$ stochastically independent configurations from a single HMC simulation.
+The BiCGStab iteration count shows a clear dependence on the gauge fields just as DD-$\alpha$AMG for small values of $\ninv$.
+For $\ninv \geq 4$ the iteration count varies only marginally.